 The Authentication Method is followed by the Authentication Data, which has a property identifier 22 (0x16) and is binary data.
+The binary data in MQTT is represented by a two-byte integer length, which indicates the number of data bytes, followed by that number of bytes.
 Based on the Authentication Data, this profile allows:

-o Proof-of-Possession using a challenge from the TLS session

-- o Proof-of-Possession via Broker generated challenge/response - o Unauthorised request and Authorisation Server discovery
+- o Proof-of-Possession using a challenge from the TLS session - o Proof-of-Possession via Broker generated challenge/response - o Unauthorised request and Authorisation Server discovery